 Here are some additional resources for Canadian Rockies trip planning in general – Canada destination expert!

-- Ultimate guide to the town of Canmore
+- Canmore – The ultimate guide to the town of Canmore

-- Visiting another Alberta Canada city in winter, get all the scoop on winter activities in Edmonton – Alberta’s Capital City
+- Edmonton in winter – Get all the scoop on winter activities in Edmonton – Alberta’s Capital City